Curriculum Detail

 • Latin I

 Latin I introduces the student to the classical language which is the basis of so much of our English language and to the people who had so great an influence on the society of the western hemisphere.
-Formal work in grammar and syntax is taught to enable the learner to read simple Latin, and to prepare him/her for further progress in the following years.
+Formal work in grammar and syntax is taught to enable the learner to read simple Latin, and to prepare students for further progress in the following years.
 Emphasis is placed on an increased English vocabulary through the study of Latin roots.
 This introduction to the study of Latin is for beginning students and for those who have previously studied Latin but not enough to enter Latin II.
 This course will also cover Roman civilization: art, architecture, mythology, and the like.
-In the first and third trimesters the student will be required to research a topic of their own choosing and create a project and present it to the class.
+Students will be required to research a topic of their own choosing and create a project and present it to the class.

 • Latin II